7 mins read

 To treat gallstones in Ayurveda, the approach is to balance the doshas and improve digestion.

-Ayurvedic treatments may include - dietary changes, herbal remedies, and lifestyle modifications.
+Ayurvedic treatments may include natural remedies for gallstones, dietary changes, herbal remedies, and lifestyle modifications.

 • For Pitta dosha,